Felipe8581/GamingTweaks/README.md

 ## Windows Timers

 Windows timers are a complex topic.
-There are different types and results may vary. <br/>
+There are different types and results may vary.<br/>
+But the best scenario is to not use syntetic timers. <br/>
 To undo a command in bcdedit, do bcdedit /deletevalue X (where X is useplatformclock, x2apicpolicy, etc.)

 bcdedit /set disabledynamictick yes (Windows 8+) <br/>